fbpx

 What Changed About the Greek Golden Visa?

-For the Attica region (Athens), Regional Units of Thessaloniki, Mykonos, Santorini, and the Greek islands with a population over 3,100 inhabitants, the minimum price for a Golden Visa will be 800,000 Euros.
-For all other areas of Greece, the minimum price of a property to apply for a Golden Visa will become 400,000 Euros.
+For the Attica region (Athens), Regional Units of Thessaloniki, Mykonos, Santorini, and the Greek islands with a population over 3,100 inhabitants, the minimum price for a Golden Visa is now 800,000 Euros.
+For all other areas of Greece, the minimum price of a property to apply for a Golden Visa is now 400,000 Euros.

 Another important change is that the property used to obtain a Golden Visa can no longer be used for short-term rentals.